 1. A Person Who’s Alone

 It’s a simple fact that if you’re alone, you are more vulnerable.
 Muggers look for people walking on their own because it’s easier to overwhelm and control a single individual instead of a group, even without a weapon.
+Muggers would also look for number of people and range of ages within those people, they will likely to pursue the ones with seniors at home since it would be easier for them.

 One of the most common pieces of self-defense advice is to avoid knowingly putting yourself in danger.
 Avoid walking alone, especially if you’re unfamiliar with the area or if you have to go through a neighborhood you know has a high crime rate.

 Travel with friends and colleagues whenever possible.
 If you’re not local to the region, travel with people who are; they should be able to guide you away from the dangerous areas.
+Also keep on your contacts the local police or non-emergency responders just in case you need someone for help.

 2. An Uncertain Gait